Albert Gyulay: 1809 campaign

 When Eugène recalled his fourth division to save his left flank, Albert Gyulay's troops recaptured Porcia.
 After an all-day fight, at 5:00 PM the French commander accepted defeat and ordered a withdrawal.
 Ignác Gyulay pursued the two divisions and cavalry of Eugène's left flank, while Albert Gyulay and Frimont pushed back the three divisions of the right.
 The VIII Armeekorps suffered the brunt of the Austrian losses, which were 2,617 killed and wounded, 532 captured and 697 missing, for a total of 3,846.
 The Franco-Italians lost 3,000 killed and wounded, while 19 guns and 3,500 prisoners fell into Austrian hands.

 By the end of April, Eugène withdrew to Verona, gathered reinforcements, and reorganized his army.
 Archduke John took a position with his left flank behind the Adige River at Legnago and his right flank under Albert Gyulay behind the Alpone River at Soave, near the Arcole battlefield of 1796.
 On 29 April, Paul Grenier thrust at Soave, but Albert Gyulay repulsed his attack.
 However, an Italian attack in the hills to the north seized Castelcerino village and threatened to turn the Austrian flank.
 The French suffered an estimated 1,000 casualties against 400 Austrians killed and wounded, plus 300 more captured.
 Albert Gyulay counterattacked the next day with 6,000 infantry and recovered Castelcerino from its 5,000 Italian defenders.
 Austrian losses numbered 300 killed and wounded and 572 missing, while the French admitted 409 casualties.
 On 1 May, John withdrew to the east, pausing behind the Brenta River before crossing the Piave River and camping near Conegliano.

 It became evident that Eugène was bent on a close pursuit, so John ordered his army to take up positions to defend the Piave.
-When Joseph Marie, Count Dessaix's light infantry division crossed the river early on 8 May to bring on the Battle of Piave River, John's troops were drawn up much closer to the river than Eugène suspected, with VIII Armeekorps on the right flank and Ignaz Gyulay's IX Armeekorps on the left.
+When Joseph Marie, Count Dessaix's light infantry division crossed the river early on 8 May to bring on the Battle of Piave River, John's troops were drawn up much closer to the river than Eugène suspected, with VIII Armeekorps on the right flank and Ignác Gyulay's IX Armeekorps on the left.
 At this time, Albert Gyulay's corps consisted only of the brigades of Hieronymus Karl Graf von Colloredo-Mansfeld and Anton Gajoli.
-Dessaix was met with a massed cavalry charge led by Christian Wolfskeel von Reichenberg, which he repelled by forming his voltiguers in square.
+Dessaix was met with a massed cavalry charge led by Christian Wolfskehl von Reichenberg, which he repelled by forming his voltiguers in square.
 But the French soon came under fire from a 24-gun battery.

 Eugène reinforced Dessaix's 5,000 troops and four cannons with two cavalry divisions and 20 additional guns.
 With the two grand batteries pounding away at each other, the French horsemen launched a charge that enveloped the ends of the Austrian gun line and crashed into the opposing cavalry.
-A French dragoon slew Wolfskeel, his second-in-command became a prisoner, and the Austrian cavalry was put to rout.
-The artillery crews managed to bring away ten guns, but the rest became prizes of their enemies.
+A French dragoon slew Wolfskehl, his second-in-command became a prisoner, and the Austrian cavalry was put to rout.
+The artillery crews managed to save ten guns, but the rest became prizes of the French.